Norris Geyser Basin & Area Accessibility

 What to See

-Visitors using wheelchairs can see the steam and colors of Porcelain Basin from the museum and view Emerald Spring nearby.
-But wheelchair travel into Porcelain and Back basins is difficult due to stairs, steep inclines, and uneven ground.
+Visitors using wheelchairs can see the steam and colors of Porcelain Basin from the Norris Museum.
+Emerald Pool, Steamboat and Echinus geysers are nearby and are accessible with assistance.
+Wheelchair travel into Porcelain and Back basins is difficult due to stairs, steep inclines, uneven ground, and changes in trail surface.
 Visitors using manual wheelchairs may require assistance; motorized wheelchairs may not have enough power.
 Consult the area trail guide or ask a ranger to recommend routes.